decred/decrediton/README.md

 ### Linux

-You need to make sure you have the following packages installed for the building to work:
+You need to make sure you have the rpm-build package installed for the building to work.

-- icns2png
-- graphicsmagick
-- rpm-build

 ```bash
 yarn package-linux
 ```

-After it is finished it will have the built rpm, deb and tar.gz in the releases/ directory.
+After it is finished it will have the built rpm, deb and tar.gz in the release/ directory.

 If you're only interested in a tar.gz, you can alternatively use: